Scrope v Grosvenor

-Scrope v Grosvenor (1389) was an early intellectual property lawsuit, specifically regarding the law of arms.
-One of the earliest heraldic cases brought in England, the case resulted from two different knights in King Richard II's service, Richard Scrope, 1st Baron Scrope of Bolton and Sir Robert Grosvenor, discovering they were using the same undifferenced coat of arms, blazoned "Azure, a bend Or".
+Scrope v Grosvenor (1389) was an early lawsuit relating to the law of arms.
+One of the earliest heraldic cases brought in England, the case resulted from two different knights in King Richard II's service, Richard Scrope, 1st Baron Scrope of Bolton, and Sir Robert Grosvenor, discovering they were using the same undifferenced coat of arms, blazoned Azure, a bend Or.
 This had previously gone unnoticed because the armigers' families were from different parts of England.
 As the law of arms by the 14th century prohibited armigers within the same system of arms from holding the same undifferenced arms, Scrope brought suit against Grosvenor in 1386 to determine who would be allowed to continue using the arms in question; the Court of Chivalry found in Scrope's favour in 1389, and King Richard affirmed the decision the following year.

 Historical background

-By the 12th and 13th centuries, the composition of coats of arms consisted of only one charge and two tinctures.
-However, this simplicity meant there were often times when unrelated families ended up bearing the same designs.
+In the 12th and 13th centuries, the composition of coats of arms quite often consisted of only one charge and two tinctures.
+This simplicity meant that unrelated families often bore the same designs.
 By the 14th century, the sharing of coats of arms had become less tolerated.
-In many cases, the monarch was the final arbiter on any decision.
+In many cases, the monarch was the final arbiter.

 Heraldic case

 In 1385, Richard II led his army on a punitive expedition to Scotland.
-During the military campaign, two of the king's knights, Richard Scrope, 1st Baron Scrope of Bolton, from Bolton in Yorkshire and Sir Robert Grosvenor from Cheshire, both realised they were using the same coat of arms, a blazoned "Azure, a bend Or".
+During the military campaign, two of the king's knights, Richard Scrope, 1st Baron Scrope of Bolton, from Bolton in Lancashire, and Sir Robert Grosvenor from Cheshire, both realised they were using the same coat of arms, blazoned Azure, a bend Or.
 When Scrope brought an action, Grosvenor maintained his family had worn these arms since his ancestor had come to England with William the Conqueror in 1066.

 The case was brought before the Court of Chivalry and presided over by Thomas of Woodstock, 1st Duke of Gloucester, the Constable of England.
-Several hundred witnesses were heard and these included John of Gaunt, Duke of Lancaster, Geoffrey Chaucer, himself a close friend of the Duke of Lancaster and a sometime member of his court; and a then little-known Welshman called Owain Glyndŵr, who gave his evidence with others at the Church of St John the Baptist in Chester on 3 September 1386.
+Several hundred witnesses were heard, including John of Gaunt, Duke of Lancaster, Geoffrey Chaucer (who spoke on behalf of Sir Richard Scrope), himself a close friend of the Duke of Lancaster and a sometime member of his court; and a then little-known Welshman called Owain Glyndŵr, who gave his evidence with others at the Church of St John the Baptist in Chester on 3 September 1386.

 It was not until 1389 that the case was finally decided in Scrope's favor.
 Grosvenor was allowed to continue bearing the arms but they had to be within a bordure argent for difference.

 Neither party was happy with the decision so King Richard II was called upon to give his personal verdict.
 On 27 May 1390 he confirmed that Grosvenor could not bear the undifferenced arms.
 His opinion was that the two shields were far too similar for unrelated families in the same country to bear.
+The king nevertheless decided to uphold Grosvenor's request to annul the original decision, and accordingly Grosvenor's right to bear the new arms was denied.